Relm4/book/src/component_macro_expansion.md

 ## The macro

 Before we break it down into smaller parts, let's take a look at the macro as a whole.
-If you're unfamiliar with macro syntax, check out the previous chapter.
+If you're unfamiliar with the macro syntax, check out the previous chapter.
 There's a lot here, but that's because the macro supports a lot of functions!

 ```rust,ignore
 {{#include ../examples/macro_reference.rs:component }}